How I approach storytelling

 Writing with a goal

 For me, the hardest part of the story is the end.
-I don't go as far as writing the end first (though, I know authors that do, and that's valid), but I will say as I've practiced it helps to have some idea of how the story will end.
+I don't go as far as writing the end first (though, I know authors that do, and that's valid), but I will say as I've practiced it helps to have some idea of a resolution.

 Lucy gazed at the uncanny creature.
 Their dark skin dripped with slimy mucus as they inspected her with giant colorless eyes.
 The creature raised a limb and held out what Lucy perceived as a hand.
 Even with her weapon at the ready, she shrunk back, unsure of their intentions.